-The liability corresponding to put options granted to minority shareholders in such subsidiaries, and changes in the value of that liability, are offset initially against minority interests, with any surplus offset against retained earningsGroup share.
+The liability corresponding to put options granted to minority shareholders in such subsidiaries, and changes in the value of that liability, are offset initially against minority interests, with any surplus offset against retained earnings Group share.

-Until these options have been exercised, the portion of net income attributable to minority interests is allocated to minority interests in the profit and loss account.
-A decrease in the Group's interest in a fully consolidated subsidiary is recognised in the Group's accounts as a change in shareholders' equity.
+Until these options have been exercised, the portion of net income attributable to minority interests is allocated to minority interests in the consolidated income statement.
+A decrease in the Group's interest in a fully consolidated subsidiary is recognised in the Group's financial statements as a change in shareholders' equity.